What Happens When Your Business Needs a Lawyer?

 When Leber meets with a potential client facing litigation, she runs through her checklist, which includes settlement options, alternative dispute resolution mechanisms, potential case length, cost-benefit analysis—and budget—of the case, billing options, and retainer agreements.

 While attorneys will inform clients of standard costs, a set amount is rarely given if the client is facing litigation.
 Regardless, a client should be knowledgeable as to how they’re going to pay for the attorney’s services before they meet with one.
 “It’s hard, in many cases, to give a fee, but you do want some kind of budget—especially in litigation,” Sosin says.
 “Very few lawyers are going to say, ‘We’ll do your lawsuit for X.’ But you need to know if it’s going to be $5,000 or $50,000 or $500,000.”

 Aside from asking about, and getting confirmation on, costs, it’s paramount that clients make clear—from the start—what they hope to achieve in hiring an attorney.
+Be upfront about client needs.
 In return, good lawyers will lay out just what they can and cannot do for potential clients.

 “The longer I do this,” says Leber, “the more I realize that that’s probably the most important thing when you sit down and talk to somebody.”

 For more information on law firms and how attorneys work on a wide range of legal issues and practice areas, see our general litigation overview.